devrazec/map/README.md

-# map
+# Multi-Location Map Interaction Platform

 This project is a React-based interactive mapping solution designed to help companies visually display all locations where their products or services are available.

-Solution Description: Multi-Location Map Interaction Platform This project is a React-based interactive mapping solution designed to help companies visually display all locations where their products or services are available.
 The platform provides an intuitive map interface where users can explore store locations, service coverage areas, or distribution points in real time.
 The solution is particularly suited for businesses that operate multiple branches, retail stores, service hubs, or franchise locations, enabling them to offer customers a seamless way to discover the nearest point of service.
 Key Features

 # 1. Interactive Map Visualization